gmaggiotti/callback_shell/README.md

 # callback_shell

-inverted shell wich bounce back once su start the server
+inverted shell which bounce once you start the server